SCE-Development/SCE-RPC/README.md

 server functions derived from the automatically generated `print_pb2_grpc` files from the proto.
-We generate a response, which represents the status of the printing.
-`PrintMe` is then called, which executes the printing procedure and returns a status.
+We generate a response, which represents the status of the printer. `PrintMe` is then called, which executes the printing procedure and returns a status.
 The resulting status is sent back to the client.

 #### Connecting to Server